 The project will open ways for provincial/local and national governments to carry forward the adaptation work implemented in Kampot and Koh Kong Provinces, to replicate and reach out to other areas needing such initiatives.
 Trained government officials at different levels with planning and implementing experience, will support in aligning adaptation planning processes at district, provincial and national levels, with a view to influencing an enabling policy environment.
 The stakeholder interactions and consultations of the project, promoting a participatory approach will lead to establishing a strong relationship with provincial/district level authorities.
 Interactions with provincial/district government at the design phase created a sense of local ownership and this relationship will be fostered further.
-Where relevant, lessons learned will explore the potential to implement and/or amend local by-laws and influence national policy/legislation.
+Where relevant, lessons learned will explore the potential to implement and/or amend local by-laws and influence national locicy/legislation.
 The project has the potential not only to be well aligned with climate change adaptation priorities of the Government but also to obtain the buy-in and support of district/divisional/local authorities for programmes and initiatives on adaptation that go beyond the time frame of this project.
+Moreover, DCC has been the main project implementers of various climate change related projects including this proposed, and therefore, government has strong sense of ownership of the proposed Project and government staffs are involved in various activities and have capacities to mainstream the climate change works into practices with both domestic and external resources.